 Smoking hemp can have positive health implications because of CBD.
 The industrial hemp plant contains cannabidiol which is a cannabinoid.
-According to a study conducted by Tel Aviv University on mice, cannabidiol makes bones stronger.
+According to a National Libary of Medicine study by National Libary of Medicine on mice, cannabidiol makes bones stronger.
 This is because the presence of cannabidiol in the bone tissue enhances the absorption of minerals.

 How to Smoke Hemp